mchaudhury/classroom-management-capstone/README.md

 ## Future Features:

-* Students can register and log-In and see their one performance reports.
+* Students can register and log-In and see their own performance reports.
 * Students can work on any assignments aimed at improving their performance.